 One type of plastic debris found all over the world are plastic pellets, or "nurdles," which are the raw material transported to plastics manufacturing facilities to be melted into products such as disposable forks and bottles, computer monitors, toys, etc. To learn about (and perhaps participate in) a study of these pellets' accumulation of organic pollutants from sea water, visit International Pellet Watch.

-- Reduce, reuse and recycle at home, work and school.
+- Refuse disposables, reduce, reuse and recycle (in that order) at home, work and school.

-- Buy products made from recycled materials with little or no packaging.
+- Buy reusable products and products made from recycled materials with little or no packaging.

-- Keep storm drains clean - they drain to beaches.
+- Keep storm drains clean - they drain to waterways and the ocean.

 - Keep cigarette butts off streets and beaches.

-- Participate in the Coastal Commissions programs, call (800) COAST-4U:
+- Participate in the Coastal Commissions programs, such as:

 Have you heard of the "Pacific Garbage Patch" and want to learn more?
-Here are
+Contrary to some

-a few links with information on the growing problem of plastic pollution in the Pacific Ocean:
+on the problem of plastic pollution in the ocean:

 Lending Library or